UNINETTSigma2/documentation/software/containers.md

        dependencies more reproducible and more portable across clusters.
  - The software you want to use is only available as a container image
- - You need to use system level installations, e.g. the procedure involved apt-get install SOMETHING
+ - You need to use system level installations, e.g. the procedure involved `apt-get install SOMETHING` or similar (`yum`, `rpm`, etc).
  - You have a old software that needs some older dependencies.
- - You need a specific version of a software to run another software, e.g. CUDA
+ - You need a specific version of a software to run another software, e.g. CUDA.

 ## When not to use containers on NRIS HPC systems
  - If the software you are planing to to use already installed as a module(s), then